 This refers to the type of work performed by a person, which may not necessarily be related to his training, skill or professional qualification.
-In the case of a person who performs two or more kinds of work, his occupation would refer to the one in which he spent the greatest part of his working time and/or from which he derived the greatest share of his income during the reference period.
+In the case of a person who performs two or more kinds of work, his occupation would refer to the one in which he usually works the longest hours during the reference period.
 The classification of occupations is based on the Singapore Standard Occupational Classification (SSOC), 2010, unless otherwise specified.